Become a math professor with a master or Phd in mathematics

 Therefore, classroom behavior, such as talking out, acting up, disturbing other students is unlikely.
 As a result, post-secondary teachers find fulfillment and enjoyment in teaching.

 Also, classes, office hours, research, and meeting are all part of their daily schedule and their schedule is not predetermined as in high school.

-The granting of tenure is established after a postsecondary teacher has documented significant teaching histories, campus committee work, publications, and obtained excellent students reviews.
+The granting of tenure is established after a post-secondary teacher has documented significant experience in teaching at that level, campus committee work, publications, and obtained excellent students reviews.

 The whole process may take approximately 7 years.
 At the end of the trial period, if the teacher has not obtained tenure, the teacher may be asked to leave the institution.